ruichen199801/leetcode-java/Leetcode-Cheatsheet.md

   - The total array size is always n each run, for log n times recursive calls.

+5. Something about DP

-5. We often can optimize the space complexity of a dynamic programming solution from O(n^2) to O(n), and even O(1), if the recursive equation only depends on the previous state.
+- We often can optimize the space complexity of a dynamic programming solution from O(n^2) to O(n), and even O(1), if the recursive equation only depends on the previous state.

+6. Something about DFS

+- TC: O(branch^layer), such as O(2^n)

+- SC: O(layer), such as O(n)

+- Whether we need a loop in DFS depends on the branching factor.
+If it's just add vs not add (Subset, Permutation), we don't necessarily need a loop; if there are more than 2 branches (Coin change, N queens), we need a loop to iterate over every branch.